 In addition to the risks posed by the interaction of Lexapro and alcohol, it is also important to look at the effect of alcohol on depression and other mental health conditions.

 When the weight of depression or anxiety is weighing you down, downing a glass of wine, a cold beer, or a cocktail might seem like a good idea to cope or take the edge off.
-But while the euphoria from drinking may suppress feelings of sadness, anxiety, or isolation—the self-medication is only temporary, and your depressive symptoms may even worsen.
+But while the euphoria from drinking may lead to bottling up emotions, suppress feelings of sadness, anxiety, or isolation—the self-medication is only temporary, and your depressive symptoms may even worsen.
 Several studies report a causal link between alcohol use and depression.

 In one review published in the Addiction journal, the researchers examined studies on the association between major depression and alcohol use disorder from 1980-2011.
 They concluded: “The current state of the literature suggests a causal linkage between alcohol use disorders and major depression, such that increasing involvement with alcohol increases risk of depression.”